hyperledger/besu-docs/docs/HowTo/Get-Started/System-Requirements.md

 [Full synchronization](../../Reference/CLI/CLI-Syntax.md#sync-mode), which disables [pruning](../../Concepts/Pruning.md) by default, requires approximately 3TB.

 ## AWS requirements

 For mainnet nodes on AWS:

 * The minimum box size is t3.large.
 * The recommended box size is t3.xlarge.

+The t3.xlarge recommendation is to speed up the sync process by giving it more resources.
+When the sync is completed, the box size can be reduced to t3.large.

 ## VM requirements